Apurv3377/wise21/Hardware_Sec/Soln/sheet2.md

 #### Task 4 : PUFs : Physically Unclonable Functions

-**4.1 Three PUF application and how PUFs are used for it?
+**4.1 Three PUF application and how PUFs are used for it?**

 PUFs can be used for
 - Identification and Authentication

 - Storing keys and hashes

 - Random Number Generators

+**4.2 Explain How optical PUFs work?**

+**4.3 Think of a way of creating an optical PUF yourself with simple means?**

+**4.4 Explain how the ring oscillator PUF works?
+What it it's problem?**